nrhint/FTC/README.md

 I am appending data from the top down.
 The most recent things are at the top.

+I rewired all the motors to the left are 0-2 , the right are 3-5 and the arm is 6 Now the program works and I have fixed the dirrections.

 PROBLEM:
 the wheels dont turn the same way when turning or driving